AjankeFoundation/bashttpd/README.md

   - 400: Returned when the first word of the first HTTP request line is not `GET` or `HEAD`.
   - 200: Returned with valid content.

-Graceful Degredation
+Graceful Degradation
 ----------

-The server uses the concept of graceful degradation to gracefully downgrade it's features when needed.
-It uses a small handful of POSIX-compliant utilities with a limited amount of flags (if any) to accomplish things behind the scenes.
-If a util is called that it is not installed, if it's able to: the server will use a less feature-rich variant of the util to accomplish a comparable result.
+The server uses the concept of graceful degradation to gracefully downgrade it's feature set, when needed.
+Some features make not be possible at times due to the fact that the server uses a small handful of utilities behind the scenes to accomplish certain things.
+If a util is called that it is not installed, the server will downgrade to a less feature-rich variant of the util to accomplish a comparable result.
+Sometimes this means using a more common UNIX util, sometimes it means switching to pure Bash.
+As a last resort, `bashttpd` will fail and provide a precise error message explaining what is missing from the system.

-Here is the current list of POSIX-compliant utils used by the server:
+Here is the current list of common UNIX utils used by the server:

-`ps`  `cat`  `ls`  `file`  `killall` ...nothing too crazy
+`ps`  `cat`  `ls`  `file`  `killall`

+...see, nothing too crazy.

 Contributing
 ---------------------